 Knowing more about your website will in turn make it better.
 Often times we as designers get too close to a project that we’re working on that we overlook some glaring issues that may be staring us directly in the face.
 By using Google Webmaster Tools you cannot only see where your web site traffic is being generated, but also see how often your site is being crawled and find problems in your HTML that may be affecting your organic search placement.

 If you don’t already have a Google Webmaster account you should sign up for one right now.
 It’s completely free and will help enormously if you’re looking for a way to help point out possible issues with your site.
 Signing up for an account is very simple and takes no time to do.
 Sign into Google account and visit www.google.com/webmasters/tools/.
 From here you can “Add a Site.”

 Once this is done you’ll need to verify that you are indeed the site owner by either by signing in and verifying a prior Google Analytics account, adding an HTML tag or verify by choosing a domain name provider.
 Once your account is verified it generally takes 24 hours for Google to start tracking your domain.

 Evaluate your Search Appearance with Webmaster Tools

-One of the more useful tools you’ll find in GWT is the search appearance tab.
+One of the more useful free web development tools you’ll find in GWT is the search appearance tab.
 From here you can easily locate possible issues with your code.
 This tool will provide you a list of Html improvements including: